How I Import Literature Notes into Obsidian

 We’ll want to set it up with a few settings.
 It’ll look like this when we’re done.

-This setup will work with all types of resources you can import from Readwise.
+This setup works with all types of resources you can import from Readwise.

 So, let’s get to setting this up.
 First, you can change the Capture name by clicking the title.
 This is purely for aesthetics, but it’s nice to have a descriptive name.